SwaroopGiri/AWS-SAP-C02-Notes/README.md

 Redshift cluster snapshots can be easily copied by enabline cross-region snapshots Set up a snapshot copy grant for a master key in the destination region if snapshots are encrypted by KMS

-SSE-S3 key is managed and rotated by aws
-SSE-KMS key AWS manage the data key but you manage the customer master key (CMK) in AWS KMS SSE-C requires that you manage the encryption key

-S3 allows you to apply a policy to enforce https connections only

 Tag Editor allows bulk tagging to easily tag your AWS resources

 SQS can also be used to decouple application layer and RDS layer and store database writes.
 Lambda Function can then be implemented to pull from SQS and write to DB

-Instance meta-data and user-data locations
+## Instance meta-data and user-data locations
 	http://169.254.169.254/latest/meta-data
 	http://169.254.169.254/latest/user-data/